afragen/local-development/README.md

 ## Description
 This is a developer only plugin.
 Requires PHP 5.3 or greater.

-A plugin to place warning notices for plugins or themes that are in active development.
-Warning notices are placed on the plugins page, the themes page and the core update page.
+Places warning notices for plugins or themes that are in local development.
+Warning notices are placed on the plugins page and the themes page.
+Prevents updating of selected plugins/themes.

-Provides a warning notice so plugins or themes that are under local development and are updatable from the WordPress repo or other location show a warning message.
-Updating a plugin or theme under local development may cause data loss.

-Hopefully this warning prevents that occurrence.

 ## Installation
 If you use this plugin you really shouldn't need these.